 The takeaway

-82 games into 2026, the Dodgers are the best team in baseball by the measure that matters most, the Rays are the biggest overachievers due for some regression, and the Red Sox are better than their record.
+126 games into 2026, the Brewers are the best team in baseball by the measure that matters most, the Rays are the biggest overachievers due for some regression, and the Tigers are better than their record.
 Check back as the season turns — this page refreshes from the live standings, so the numbers and the chart move with the games.

 Reproduce it